RubyLearning/blog/content/post/2007/06/14/the-56-best-ruby-on-rails-driven-sites.md

 ---
-title: "The 56 Best Ruby on Rails Driven Sites"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-06-14"
-layout: post
 categories:
 - rails
+date: 2007-06-14
+layout: post
+title: The 56 Best Ruby on Rails Driven Sites
 ---

 To showcase the latest and greatest RoR implementations<!--more-->, [softwaredeveloper.com](http://www.softwaredeveloper.com/features/best-ruby-on-rails-061307/) has assembled a list of the 56 best Ruby on Rails websites and tools in